 Art and Design

 In art, our pupils will learn about some of the most famous pieces of art that have been created and about the artists that created them.
-They will also learn how to produce their own pieces of art in a range of different forms.
-We ensure pupils have many opportunities to practice the basics so that they are able to use their knowledge to create their own pieces of art.
+They will encounter a range of pieces, celebrating many cultures and diversity.
+They will also learn how to produce their own pieces of art using a range of different forms and media.
+We ensure pupils have many opportunities to practice the basic skills and are able to use these alongside their knowledge to create their own pieces of art.

 Design and Technology